kohirens/stdlib/README.md

 ### Run with VS Code

-1. Install the VS code extention "Remote Container".
+1. Install the VS code extension "Remote Container".
-2. Clonet this repository localy.
+2. Clone this repository locally.
 3. Open the project in VS Code, which should ask to open the folder in a remote container.
-4. Open a termianl in VS Code and type `go test`.
+4. Open a terminal in VS Code and type `go test`.
 5. Now got to "Run and Debug" in the left nav and run one of the launch configurations.